We're used to hearing about inventions or discoveries made by men.

 1. Windshield wipers were Invented by Mary Anderson

 Mary Anderson made an essential contribution to the world of cars by inventing the windshield wiper.
 She did not drive a car herself, but on a visit to New York, she happened to be riding a streetcar on a snowy day and observed that the streetcar driver had to stick themselves out, again and again, to clean off the windshield.

-Naturally, that caused delays, and got Anderson wondering: What if there were some sort of blade that could wipe off the windshield without making the driver get out of the streetcar?
+Naturally, that caused delays, and it got Anderson wondering: What if there were some sort of blade that could wipe the windshield off without making the driver get out of the streetcar?

 As a result, she invented a device that operated with a lever and could be used by the driver.
 The device was patented in 1903.